danieleguglietti/notes/Algebra/Linear Systems.md

 > $$\begin{cases} x & +\, 3y & +\, z & -\, w &= & 1 \\ 3x & +\, 9y & +\, 4z & +\, w &= & 1 \\ 2x & +\, y & +\, 5z & +\, 2w &= & 0 \\ & y &-\,z &-\,w &= &2 \end{cases}$$
 > The complete matrix $(A|\mathbf b)$ associated to the system is the following.
 > $$ (A|\mathbf b) = \begin{pmatrix} 1&3&1&-1&1 \\ 3&9&4&1&1 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix} $$
 > Our goal is to transform $A$ to its equivalent triangular matrix.
-Let's start by setting our first pivot to the very first element of the matrix: $p_1 = \alpha_{11}$.
+Let's start by setting our first pivot to the very first entry of the matrix: $p_1 = \alpha_{11}$.
 > We can now proceed to do a Gaussian elimination to the first and second row.
 > We set $h = -3$ and apply the *lemma* to the second row:
 > $$-3\begin{pmatrix} 1&3&1&-1&1\end{pmatrix} + \begin{pmatrix}3&9&4&1&1\end{pmatrix} = \begin{pmatrix}0&0&1&4&-2\end{pmatrix}$$
-> And so we found an equivalent matrix to the first one which has a zero as first element of the second row.
+> And so we found an equivalent matrix to the first one which has a zero as first entry of the second row.
 > $$\begin{pmatrix} 1&3&1&-1&1 \\ 3&9&4&1&1 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix} \sim \begin{pmatrix} 1&3&1&-1&1 \\ 0&0&1&4&-2 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix}$$
 > We can keep proceeding in this way with the other rows (first with third and first with fourth)
 > $$\begin{pmatrix} 1&3&1&-1&1 \\ 3&9&4&1&1 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix} \sim \begin{pmatrix} 1&3&1&-1&1 \\ 0&0&1&4&-2 \\ 0&-5&3&5&-2 \\ 0&1&-1&-1&2 \end{pmatrix}$$
-> Now we have a zero as first element in each row.
+> Now we have a zero as first entry in each row.
 Keep in mind we need to reach a triangular matrix.
 > Thanks to *Proposition 4.3* we can rearrange rows without changing the solutions of the system, so we switch the second row with the third row.
 > $$\begin{pmatrix} 1&3&1&-1&1 \\ 3&9&4&1&1 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix} \sim \begin{pmatrix} 1&3&1&-1&1 \\ 0&-5&3&5&-2 \\ 0&0&1&4&-2 \\ 0&1&-1&-1&2 \end{pmatrix}$$
-> Now we set the second pivot with the second element of the second row $p_2 = \alpha_{22}$.
-We want the matrix to have all zeros under our pivot so we need to do a Gaussian elimination (G.e. from now on) just with the third row since the second element on the last row is zero.
+> Now we set the second pivot with the second entry of the second row $p_2 = \alpha_{22}$.
+We want the matrix to have all zeros under our pivot so we need to do a Gaussian elimination (G.e. from now on) just with the third row since the second entry on the last row is zero.
 > To do so we can set $h = \dfrac{1}{5}$ and apply the lemma.
 > $$\begin{pmatrix} 1&3&1&-1&1 \\ 3&9&4&1&1 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix} \sim \begin{pmatrix} 1&3&1&-1&1 \\ 0&-5&3&5&-2 \\ 0&0&1&4&-2 \\ 0&0&-\dfrac{2}{5}&-\dfrac{1}{5}&-\dfrac{2}{5} \end{pmatrix}$$
-> Lastly, to achieve the triangular matrix, we need to have a zero on the third element on the last column.
-To do so we set the third pivot to the third element of the diagonal $p_3 = \alpha_{33}$ and we do a G.e. fixing $h = \dfrac{2}{5}$
+> Lastly, to achieve the triangular matrix, we need to have a zero on the third entry on the last column.
+To do so we set the third pivot to the third entry of the diagonal $p_3 = \alpha_{33}$ and we do a G.e. fixing $h = \dfrac{2}{5}$
 > $$\begin{pmatrix} 1&3&1&-1&1 \\ 3&9&4&1&1 \\ 2&1&5&2&0 \\ 0&1&-1&-1&2 \end{pmatrix} \sim \begin{pmatrix} 1&3&1&-1&1 \\ 0&-5&3&5&-2 \\ 0&0&1&4&-2 \\ 0&0&0& -\dfrac{7}{5} & -\dfrac{2}{5} \end{pmatrix} = (B|\mathbf d)$$
 > Now this is the complete matrix of the equivalent triangular system $B\mathbf x = \mathbf d$.
 > $$\begin{cases} x & +\, 3y & +\, z & -\, w &= & 1 \\  & -\, 5y & +\, 3z & -\, 5w &= & -2 \\ &  & z & +\, 4w &= & -2 \\  &  &  & -\dfrac{7}{5}w &= & -\dfrac{2}{5} \end{cases}$$